VedPriya0308/weather-demo-v2/README.md

 - [Web Front End Fahrenheit](https://markjkelly.github.io/apigee-notebooks/temps365-f.html)
 - [Web Front End Celsius](https://markjkelly.github.io/apigee-notebooks/temps365-f.html)

-## Support
-Feel free to ping me directly @markjkelly1 or open an issue.

-## Roadmap
-See the Project Issues page for a list of planned enhancement.
-Feel free to open and issue if you have additonal ideas or suggestions.

-## Contributing
-Contributions welcome!
-Fork this repo and submit a PR for review.

-## Authors and acknowledgment
-Thanks to the many CEs who have contributed to this demo in lots of ways - creating assets, documenting features, sharing code and maintaining environments @danekind (created the orginal demo), @mtalreja, @teodlh, @nabilrehman and many others who have helped along the way.

-## Project status
-Active

 ## Cleanup

 If you want to clean up the artefacts from this example in your Apigee Organization, first source your `env.sh` script, and then run